mariacmrosa/convertToCentimeters/README.md

     java Main
     ```

-    The program will print the following output to the console:
+    The program will prompt you to enter the height in feet and then the remaining height in inches.
+After you provide the input, it will print the converted height in centimeters.
+Example interaction:

     ```
-    8 inches is equal to 20.32 centimeters.
+    Enter height in feet (a round value):
+    5
+    Now enter the remaining value of height in inches:
+    7
+    Converted height: 169.92
     ```

 ## Example

-If you want to convert a different height, just change the value of the `heightInInches` variable in the `main` method and run the program again.
+To convert a different height, simply run the program again and enter the new values when prompted.

 ## Notes

-*   This program assumes that the height provided as input is in inches.
+*   This program assumes that the height is provided in feet and inches.

 *   The conversion is done using the conversion factor 1 inch = 2.54 centimeters.

+*   This example demonstrates method overloading in Java.

 ## Contributions